Julie Doiron: Career

 Apart from her musical career, Doiron is an avid photographer, having published a book of her photographs entitled The Longest Winter with words by Ottawa writer Ian Roy.
 She often does her own promotional photos and cover artwork along with her ex-husband, painter Jon Claytor.

 Her album Woke Myself Up was shortlisted for the 2007 Polaris Music Prize.

 In 2009, Doiron told a reporter from The Strand, a college newspaper at the University of Toronto, that she and Chad VanGaalen were exploring the possibility of collaborating on an album.
 She appeared on a track from VanGaalen's EP of Soft Airplane B-sides that year, but no further news pertaining to a potential album collaboration has been released.

 During the tour to support the 2009 album I Can Wonder What You Did with Your Day, the mayor of Bruno, Saskatchewan proclaimed June 7, 2009, as "Julie Doiron Day".
 Doiron performed at the local All Citizens arts centre on that day.

 Over the three-year period between I Can Wonder and her 2012 album So Many Days, Doiron moved several times, residing at different times in Montreal, Toronto and Sackville.
 While living in Toronto, she had difficulty making ends meet due to the city's high cost of living, and began teaching yoga classes, and performing a weekly residency at the Saving Gigi club, to help pay the bills.
 By the time So Many Days was released in the fall of 2012, she had moved back to Sackville.

 In July 2014, Doiron's song "The Life of Dreams", from I Can Wonder What You Did with Your Day, appeared in an iPhone commercial.

 In 2016, Doiron collaborated with musicians Jon McKiel, C.L.
 McLaughlin, Michael C. Duguay, James Anderson and Chris Meaney on the project Weird Lines, whose self-titled album was released on Sappy Futures in July.
 She then collaborated with Eamon McGrath, Mike Peters and Jaye Schwarzer on the project Julie and the Wrong Guys, which released a self-titled album in 2017 on Dine Alone Records.
 In 2017 and 2018, Doiron has also released several EPs of Spanish language renditions of her own previously recorded songs.

-In 2021 Doiron released the album I Thought of You.
-Her first full-length solo recording in nine years, it includes musical contributions from Daniel Romano and Dany Placard.